SoFi co-founder Dan Macklin is leaving the company

 Another one of the co-founders of online lending startup SoFi is leaving the company, the company has confirmed to TechCrunch.
 Dan Macklin, who served as VP of Community and Member Success at SoFi, announced internally that he’ll be stepping down from his position on June 6th.

-“First of all, I would say it’s been a very difficult decision… To step away from Sofi — it’s a hard decision.
-I feel comfortable making that decision now giving the shape we’re in,” Macklin told me by phone.
+“First of all, I would say it’s been a very difficult decision… To step away from SoFi — it’s a hard decision.
+I feel comfortable making that decision now given the shape we’re in,” Macklin told me by phone.
 “The company is in really great shape, so for me it feels like the right time to make the switch.”

-Macklin will be staying on in an advisory role on the company’s “SoFi at work” efforts.
+Macklin will be staying on in an advisory role on the company’s “SoFi at Work” efforts.
 “We’re working with more than 700 employers to help their employees with all aspects of their financial health, but especially dealing with student debt,” he said.
 Other than that, we’ll be watching out to see where he lands next.

 Along with SoFi CEO Mike Cagney, Macklin was one of four MBA students at Stanford’s Graduate School of Business who teamed up in 2011 to disrupt the way student loan refinancing was done at the time.
 Since then, the company has grown to offer a wider range of lending products, including mortgages and personal loans, and is expanding its financial services suite to include wealth management and traditional banking services.